SandUhrGucker/duino-coin-kodi/README.md

 Its for cyptomining on smart-TVs.
 The Duco Coin is a crypto currency minded on simple microcontrollers like Arduinos/ESP and other low performance Devices (like smart TVs).

-98% of your mining reward goes directly to your Wallet!
+99% of your mining reward goes directly to your Wallet!
-1% to Charity Organisations (You can choose wich)
 1% Developer Fee for further Updates